NUR 200. Process of Health Promotion. 3 Credit Hours.

 Typically Offered: Spring.

 NUR 681.
-Measurement of Nursing Phenomenon.
+Measurement in Health Disparities Research.
 3 Credit Hours.

 Components: LEC.